Which camera should I buy?

 Compact Point and Shoot (P&S)

 The humble P&S, also known as a compact, is something that has evolved in leaps and bounds over the last decade.
+However the technology has been superseded by the cameras built into mobile phones.
 Many people who approach me about which camera to buy have already decided that they want more than what a P&S can offer, however, I would not write off the P&S until you have considered all the pros and cons.

 - small, lightweight and fits in your pocket